bobo-k2/rmrk2-ink-examples/projects/scripts/README.md

 ## Collection setup
 1. Create a subfolder under `collections` folder.
 This folder will contain your collection configurations and assets.
 2. Create `assets` and `metadata` subfolders
 3. Copy folder with your NFT images to `assets` folder.
 The folder name must be prefixed with z-order for specific asset.
 RMRK supports equipping tokens to each other and z order must be specified to know in which order to render multiple NFTs.
 In the `Starduster` collection sample there is assets folder named `1_body` which means that Stardusters body will be at layer 1, leaving us space to put some other collection behind at layer 0.
+*IMPORTANT.
+Due to a limitation of the lazy minting contract max number of assets is at this moment limited to 255.*
 4. Upload `assets` folder to IPFS and store IPFS URI somewhere.
 5. Define the collection preview image, put it to the collection folder and upload to IPFS
 6. Create the collection metadata file named collection.json with the structure below